Age of criminal responsibility: Discussion

+The United Nations Committee on the Rights of the Child recommends setting an age of criminal responsibility of 14, though it has also stated an age of 15 or 16 would be welcome.

 In Scotland, the age of criminal responsibility was raised from 8 to 12 by the implementation of the Age of Criminal Responsibility (Scotland) Act 2019, which came into force on 31 March 2020.
 In England and Wales and Northern Ireland, the age of responsibility is 10 years, and in the Netherlands and Canada the age of responsibility is 12 years.
-Sweden, Finland, and Norway all set the age at 15 years.
+Finland and Norway all set the age at 15 years whilst in Sweden the age is set at 14 years for serious crimes.
 In the United States, the minimum age for federal crimes is 11 years.
 State minimums vary, with 24 states having no defined minimum age, and defined minimums ranging from 7 years in Florida to 13 years in Maryland and New Hampshire.

-As the treaty parties of the Rome Statute of the International Criminal Court could not agree on a minimum age for criminal responsibility, they chose to solve the question procedurally and excluded the jurisdiction of the Court for persons under eighteen years.

-Some jurisdictions do not have a set fixed minimum age, but leave discretion to prosecutors to argue or the judges to rule on whether the child or adolescent ("juvenile") defendant understood that what was being done was wrong.
-If the defendant did not understand the difference between right and wrong, it may not be considered appropriate to treat such a person as culpable.
-Alternatively, the lack of real fault in the offender can be recognized by rulings that avoid criminal sentences and/or address more practical matters of parental responsibility by adjusting the rights of parents to unsupervised custody, or by separate criminal proceedings against the parents for breach of their duties as parents.